-It is not until after you've read the book/article several times that you will be able to start writing your own essay that will typically consist of the introduction, body paragraphs and conclusion.
+It is not until after you've read your source several times that you will be able to start writing your own essay that will typically consist of the introduction, a few body paragraphs, and conclusion.

 The majority of critical response essays use a similar structure, but the student would be far better off complying with their tutor's instructions.
-Let's take a look at a basic structure of the critical response essay that you can follow:
+Let's take a look at a basic structure that you can follow:

 There are some basic rules students need to follow when writing the critical response essay outline, so all it comes down to is having enough practice.

-The Introduction- This is the first paragraph of your essay that introduces the reader to the topic, as well as provides a summary of the essay and its author.
+The introduction.
+One of the most essential parts of your essay.
+This is the first paragraph of your essay that introduces the reader to the topic, as well as provides a summary of the essay and its author.
 In your thesis statement, you should state your stance concerning the writer's article, noting if you are in agreement or disagreement with it.
-Please, keep in mind that it's perfectly OK to either agree or disagree with the author when it comes to this type of essay.

 Being the last sentence in the final paragraph, the critical response essay thesis statement is very important, as it provides the reader with essential information about the paper and a glimpse of the writer's evaluation or opinion.
 Despite the fact that the thesis statement may consist of as few as two sentences, it is still supposed to point out the main ideas of the essay.

-Body paragraphs - Each of the writer 's main points should be explained in a separate paragraph and supported with reasons for agreeing or disagreeing with them.
+Each of the writer's main points should be explained in a separate paragraph and supported with reasons for agreeing or disagreeing with them.
 Let's take a look at some of the ways how it can be achieved:

 Keep in mind that quotations should always be put in inverted commas.
 If you want your essay to comply with the formal requirements and look presentable, be sure to use the writer's last name or spell out their names in full.